 The Fletcher Center offers weekly Drop-In Sessions with the focus on the Four Domains, which include: Curricular Content, Instructional Design, Standards of Teaching and Measurement and Assessment.

 The center was made possible through a $385,000 grant awarded to HCC from the Alice Virginia and David W. Fletcher Foundation.
 To learn more about the Fletcher Foundation, go to www.avdwfletcherfoundation.org

 The Fletcher Center has created weekly drop-In sessions with a focus on on the Four Domains, which include: Curricular Content, Instructional Design, Standards of Teaching and Measurement and Assessment.
 Addditional presentation were available throughout the semester that included students with accodations topics (Universial Design, Asperger's, Deaf and Hard of Hearing, Veterans - PTSD, TBI etc.), Moodle / COAT / Quality Matters for distance learning, Camtaisia and Interactive boards, and once a week Lunch with Best Practices.

 There are over 150 books and videos in the Fletcher Center resource collection.
 They range from teaching tip, assessing student learning to classroom behavior and a lot in-between.
 They can be checked out for the semester.
 We will be adding to the collection over time.

 The Fletcher Center shares space with the Adjunct Commons.
 There you can find computers, an all-in-one copier/scanner/printer, and additional office support services provided by Sally Matthis.
 There is lots of space for adjuncts to use as a working area and a place to meet with students.
-There are lockers for the adjuncts to put their belongings in while they are on campus and in the near future we will also be offering assigned mailboxes for the adjuncts.
+Adjucnts who use the Fletcher Center will have an assidnged mailbox for their use.
+There are lockers for the adjuncts to put their belongings in while they are on campus.